engineertree5/tree5_treehouse/docs/ltd/studyguide.md

 I first started with wanting to understand the technicals.
 I saw the candlesticks for stock charts but didn't know what the purpose of these candlesticks was or how to use them.
 So, I started with building a python bot to kill two birds with one stone.
 The first bird was named python and I wanted to get better a developing and a deeper understanding of the language.
 The second bird 2 was named Investing and this was the bigger of the two and I'm not even sure if I killed this bird.
 Either way, I'm looking to get better at investing and using this skill to increase my wealth and eventually leave my job.

 Which brings me to now.
 Now I'm on this investing kick to soak up as much information as possible when it comes to all things investing.
-Over the past 6 months I've done a significant amount of reading and listening to investors speak about "investing Do's and Don'ts", how they invest, and other strategies.
+Over the past 6 months, I've done a significant amount of reading and listening to investors speak about "investing Do's and Don'ts", how they invest, and other strategies.
 And now I'm actively deploying and tweaking my own investing strategy and principals.

 Below is my current investing strategy and principles.
 Overall, my strategy is to buy and hold for the long term.